 After exhausting scholarships, grants, and federal aid, student loans can fill the gap and allow students to pay for college.
 Many students would never be able to realize their dream of getting a higher education without student loans.
 However, the thought of the student loan interest you have to pay on any money you borrow can be very disheartening.
 While this may be true, educating yourself on student loans can make the process less stressful.
-So let’s go over how you can lower the total cost of your student loan.
+So let’s go over how to lower your student loan payments.

-When you borrow money for your college education, whether from the federal government or a private lender, you get a grace period during which time you are not expected to make any payments.
+When you take out a student loan for your college education, whether from the federal government or a private lender, you get a grace period during which time you are not expected to make any payments.
 If you graduate on time, your grace period will end about 6 months after your graduation date.
 You will have to start paying back the loan after this.

 Even though you do not need to start paying back the loan until after you graduate, the interest on your loan starts accruing from the day you receive the money till the time you finish paying off the loan completely.
 You may not realize it at the time of taking the loan, but this accrued interest can add up to a considerable amount over the life of your loan.

 Fortunately there are a few things you can do to lower the overall cost of your loan.

 Sign Up For Auto-Pay

 With auto-pay, your monthly payments are made directly from your bank to the lender on a pre-set date.
 Because the lender is guaranteed that they will receive their payments on time through auto-pay, they usually reward borrowers by offering a reduction in the interest rate.
 Even the smallest student loan interest rate reduction can make a difference to the overall cost of your loan.
 In addition, on top of saving money, you also do not have to worry about missing payments.